sermon: Endure as a Good Soldier

 Ephesians 6:10-12 (Phillips) In conclusion, be strong—not in yourselves but in the Lord, in the power of His boundless resource.
 Put on God's complete armor so that you can successfully resist all the devil's methods of attack.
 For our fight is not against any physical enemy: it is against organizations and powers that are spiritual.
 We are up against the unseen power that controls this dark world, and the spiritual agents from the very headquarters of evil.

-Is not that some language?
+Is that not some language?
 Boy, that is beautiful.
 So descriptive!

 Ephesians 6:13 (Phillips) Therefore you must wear the whole armor of God that you may be able to resist evil in its day of power, and that even when you have fought to a standstill you may still stand your ground.